 We are evaluating the benefits of innovative instructional strategies and spaces to enable richer and deeper student learning.
 For example, we are deploying active and technology-enhanced learning, designing assessment tools to provide more meaningful feedback, and using data analytics to better understand student experience.
 Our research ranges from examining theories and paradigms in engineering education, to applied studies of instructional interventions to support course delivery and program development.

 We are exploring how engineering students develop as leaders, how they work effectively in teams -both in person and virtually- and how best to nurture their professional and scientific communication abilities.
-This area also includes research around access, equity, diversity and inclusivity, and is helping to shape the nature of competencies such communication, leadership, teamwork, and entrepreneurship in engineering contexts.
+This area also includes research around access, equity, diversity and inclusivity, and is helping to shape the nature of competencies such as communication, leadership, teamwork, and entrepreneurship in engineering contexts.

 We are exploring the methods, processes and tools used by modern engineers to address workplace challenges.
 Moreover, we are striving to develop ways to integrate technical and professional skills to promote lifelong and lifewide learning and discover better ways to support students as they develop their professional identities.